-At the heart of National Frozen Custard Day is a cold treat loved by many people.
-At first glance, frozen custard looks like ice cream, but it tastes different.
-However, nothing prevents you from enjoying both on this holiday.
+At the heart of National Frozen Custard Day is a cold treat loved by many.
+At first glance, frozen custard may look like ice cream, but the texture and flavor are noticeably different.
+Fortunately, there’s no rule against enjoying both on this fun holiday.

 History

-- This dessert is most loved in Wisconsin.
+- This dessert is especially popular in the state of Wisconsin.

 National Frozen Custard Day is observed on August 8 each year.